 Upgrade the firmware of one or a group of devices:

 Upgrade or install an embedded application on one or multiple devices.

-The AirVantage alert engine uses the concept of system alert states: a system can either be in alert or not in alert ‘-’.
+Each system has an alert state: a system can either be in alert or not in alert ‘-’.

-A system that is currently in alert has at least one alert rule for which a matching alert currently applies to the system.
-When these alert criteria are no longer met, meaning that the system has gone back to expected behavior, its alert state will revert to not in alert.
+A system in alert has at least one alert rule for which an alert is currently raised on the system.
+As soon as the previous alert criteria is no longer met, meaning that the system goes back to expected behavior, its alert state will go back to ‘not in alert’.

-You can easily identify systems in alert in the Systems list view, using the columns alert state and alert state change date.
+You can easily identify systems in alert in the grid of systems using the column “alert state” and “alert state change date”.

 Alert rules are created in the Configure activity: Alert section .

-Once an alert is created, you will be notified whenever the alert is raised, and then again when the alert is over and the system working back the expected way.
+You set the alert once, and will get noticed when the alert is raised, and then when the alert is over and the system working back the expected way.

 For mass configuration, templates can be created or modified starting from an existing device or from scratch.
 You can find how to create a new template in the Configure pages.

 Configuring your systems, you may require to specify a different value for each.
 This is the case for names, identifiers, passwords, or unique configuration parameter like static IP address.